 - Foster the creation of actionable plans to incorporate the arts into early childhood classrooms

-We will be hosting a free symposium in each of the following cities, focusing on a different topic relevant to early childhood education and the arts:
+Wolf Trap and ICS will host symposia in each of the following cities, focusing on a different topic relevant to early childhood education and the arts: